embedded-graphics/eg-seven-segment/README.md

 # eg-seven-segment

-`eg-seven-segment` is a seven-segment text renderer for use with [`embedded-graphics`].
-It can be used to draw seven-segment displays with different sizes and styles.
+`eg-seven-segment` is a seven-segment display text renderer for use with [`embedded-graphics`].
+The appearance of the drawn digits can be configured to achieve a wide variety of styles.

 ![eg-seven-segment example][img1]